mailcow/mailcow-dockerized-docs/docs/post_installation/firststeps-logging.en.md

 Logging in mailcow: dockerized consists of multiple stages, but is, after all, much more flexible and easier to integrate into a logging daemon than before.

 In Docker the containerized application (PID 1) writes its output to stdout.
 For real one-application containers this works just fine.
-Run `docker-compose logs --help` to learn more.
+Run `docker compose logs --help` to learn more.

 Some containers log or stream to multiple destinations.